 Within 10 days of receiving your eligibility email, you will receive an email to select your preferred writing option and book your exam date.
 There is an additional fee ($105 plus applicable tax) to book your exam appointment, which you pay at time of booking.

 - Prepare for the exam

-In addition, within 10 days of receiving your eligibility e-mail you will receive an e-mail from Yardstick giving you access to an online practice test for your specialty.
-The test offers 100 questions related to your specialty and offers the same computer-based testing (CBT) environment used by the Pearson VUE exam centres.
+In addition, within 10 days of receiving your eligibility email, you will receive an email from Yardstick giving you access to an online practice test for your specialty.
+The test offers 100 questions related to your specialty to help you become familiar with computer-based testing.

 - Write the certification exam